JonoSonck/Data-Currency-Estimation-Framework/README.md

 *The link to the full paper will be shared when it's accepted and published.*

-The code used during the writing of this paper, is marked as release v1.0: *"Code from paper"*.
+The code used during the writing of this paper is marked as release v1.0: *"Code from paper"*.
 The code has since been worked on to make further improvements and expansions.

 ## Repository file structure

 - cur_est_net_testing_example: a basic usage example which shows the necessary steps to perform the currency estimates using the framework.
+- network_config.xml: an example XML file that describes a network structure and can be loaded into the code.
+This XML file could also be used in other coding implementations for easier comparison.

 :file_folder:  src
    - :file_folder:  changepoint: contains all estimation methods regarding *'change point detection'* methods, including (1) CUSUM change point detection.